smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M04_get_help_in_red_hat_enterprise_linux/2_guided_exercise_read_manual_pages.md

 * Understand what options, arguments, and config files do
 * Use section numbers to get the right documentation
 * Use `man` as your **first resource** when learning or troubleshooting

----

-✅ Would you like:

-* 🧠 Answer key for the reflection quiz
-* 📥 Markdown export of this lab
-* ⏭️ Next topic: *Use `--help`, `whatis`, `info`, and `apropos`*

-You’re now reading Linux like it was meant to be read — straight from the source.
-Great work, Shahid! 🧠📘🐧